Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/020_vulnerabilities.en.md

 An activity at the core of supply chain security is to compare the contents of a BOM, meaning all components of a product, to databases of known vulnerabilities.

-> For vulnerability interactions beyond reading, you need the VULN_MANAGEMENT permission.
+> For vulnerability interactions beyond reading, you need the {{<vuln-management-en>}} permission.
 The section about [Access Management](/client/manager/access-management/) describes how it is granted.

 ## Detecting